PortsMaster-MV/PortMaster-MV-New/ports/loderunneronline/README.md

 Thanks to Quark Robot (https://mmr.quarkrobot.com/) for this fan-made cross-platform clone.
 Note: Lode Runner is a trademark of Tozai; Presage LR titles owned by Activision/Sierra; this project has no association with either company.

+For the CD soundtrack, download the DLC here: https://mmr.quarkrobot.com/manual/get-started#soundtrack, and place the LR_AUDIO.PRS file in the port's *savadata* folder.

 ## Controls